shubh420/Superior-Toasts/README.md

 For to show toasts with animations, replace `.show()` methods in above codes with `.showWithSimpleAnimation( ViewGroup parentOrRootView, int animationType)`.\
 \
-ParentOrRootView is the rootmost container layout of the xml of activity. <b>Its neccessary that rootmost layout is either Relative/frame/Coordinator/constraint Layout</b>.\
+'ParentOrRootView' is the rootmost container layout of the xml of activity. <b>Its neccessary that rootmost layout is either Relative/frame/Coordinator/constraint Layout</b>.\
 \
 <b>When calling from activty, Pass `(ViewGroup) this.getWindow().getDecorView().getRootView() ` as 'parentOrRootView' parameter .Pass `(ViewGroup) getActivity().getWindow().getDecorView().getRootView() ` when calling from fragment.</b>